Judy Nimtz: Littoral

 The title of the exhibition, “Littoral” is Latin for: existing or taking place on or near the shore.
 Nimtz is inspired by the research and discovery of alternate origins of words, using Latin and Greek dictionaries, and multiple thesauri, which further enhance the action of the painting or the inner thoughts of the figure in her descriptive titles.

-Judy Nimtz has an MFA from the Laguna College of Art in Laguna Beach California and has exhibited her work in several solo and group exhibitions in the Los Angeles area including a joint survey exhibition with Kenny Harris at The Santa Monica College Barrett Art Gallery called “How We See: The Process of Observation to Realization” in October of 2012.
+Judy Nimtz was born in Taiwan and raised on the island of O’ahu in Hawai’i.
+After completion of her MFA in 2008 from Laguna College of Art and Design, Judy made Southern California her home.
+Nimtz has exhibited her work in several solo and group exhibitions in the Los Angeles area including a joint survey exhibition with Kenny Harris at The Santa Monica College Barrett Art Gallery, Santa Monica, CA (2012) and multiple Artist-In-Residencies in Siena and Tuscany, Italy (2011-2015).
+She has been exhibiting with KDR since 2010.